 The hot lunch tray and the lunch package are assigned a set price per meal.
-If a student does not have money in their account, they will be allowed to call home.
 Additional milk can be purchased.
-On Spirit or Jeans Day Fridays, all students may purchase ice cream except during Lent.
+Low or insufficient balances are handled online through Benchmark.

 The following procedures and rules should be observed by all students: